Vachellia collinsii: Description

-The Vachellia collinsii can grow upwards of 40 feet tall.
+Vachellia collinsii can grow upwards of 40 feet tall.
 The tree grows relatively straight with thorns generously distributed across the branches.
 The small, pinnate leaves grow opposite from each other similar to a Mimosa.
 Since this species has a diverse geological and ecological distribution, it has a wider range of morphological traits.
 Nonetheless, differences between other ant-acacias can be seen through elongated cylindrical inflorescences, somewhat small stipular spines, terete—cylindrical—spines that wrap around a cross section, 3-5 often dome-shaped petiolar glands, a lack of rachis glands, and leaflets with lateral veins.
 On the petioles, are green bumps called extrafloral nectaries that create sugar for symbiotic ants.
 From top to bottom of these trees, there is less suppression of lateral growth, thus, allowing for more numerous and full branches near the base of the tree, creating a pyramid shape with a strong central trunk.
 While most tree species typically have auxin that grow downward, suppressing branch growth on the sides, this is not the case for Vachellia Collinsii, as it lacks a strong apical meristem.
 This results in branching throughout the entire length of the tree.
 They are extrafloral because the true, yellow flowers produce a different kind of nectar.
 The tips of leaflets may produce Beltian bodies, food bodies which are rich in protein and lipids.
 These are also created as part of their symbiotic relationship with ants.